Summary

 Evaluate

-This poem can be evaluated using the attached rubric in the Party Playlists handout.
+This playlist can be evaluated using the rubric attached to the Party Playlists handout.

 Materials